chuck-h/RainbowC/RainbowC/ricardian/rainbow.contracts.md

 The membership_mgr account configured during the create action must authorize this action, unless the membership_mgr account has been configured as "allowallacct".

+<h1 class="contract">resetram</h1>

+---
+spec_version: "0.2.0"
+title: Reset Table RAM
+summary: 'Clears rows of a RAM table named {{name}} with {{scope}}'
+icon: @ICON_BASE_URL@/@TOKEN_ICON_URI@
+---

+Contract owner agrees to erase all rows of the specified table and scope.
+As a result, nonzero balances may be destroyed.

+This action is intended for use during development or disaster recovery only.

 <h1 class="contract">retire</h1>

 ---